 Windows 11 has arrived, and with it comes Microsoft’s vision for the future of personal computing.
 This is a softer, more rounded Windows, one that puts the Start menu front and center while doing away with some of the cruft that cluttered up Windows 10.

 But while Windows 11 does introduce some welcome improvements, many are so subtle you probably won’t notice them unless you’re specifically looking.
 One such update that will fly under the radar for most users is the removal of Internet Explorer, which was officially retired by Microsoft in June.
-Other changes that do grab your attention — like the newly centered Start button — tend to fade into the background with remarkable speed.
+Other changes that do manage to grab your attention — like the newly centered Start button — tend to fade into the background quickly.

 But perhaps that’s part of the plan.
 Microsoft is pitching Windows 11 as a safer, more performant Windows that’s simple to use, with a welcoming design that’s meant to make using your PC for work and play easier than ever.
 If moving from Windows 8 to Windows 10 was a minor revolution, moving to Windows 11 is a refinement.
 Moving to Windows 11 might be worth all this fuss, as after the big Windows 11 2022 Update it now offers helpful features like tabs in File Explorer, folders in the Start Menu and Voice Access, which helps you control your Windows 11 PC with your voice.

-And since just about every Windows 10 user with a qualifying machine will have the chance to upgrade for free, the only thing most of us have to do is decide whether the revamped design of Windows 11 is worth the hassle of upgrading.
+And since just about every Windows 10 user with a qualifying machine has the chance to upgrade for free, the only thing most of us have to do is decide whether the revamped design of Windows 11 is worth the hassle of upgrading.
 To help you make that decision for yourself, read on for our full Windows 11 review.
-And if you've already upgraded, you could check out our guide on how to speed up Windows 11.

 Windows 11 review cheat sheet